A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: Applications to Elastic ray transform

+where $(x,\xi,\zeta) \in \mathbb{R}^n \times \mathcal{Z}$. \end{definition} The aim of this section is to prove injectivity of the elastic ray transform of elastic $2$-tensor fields in $\mathbb{R}^2$ up to the natural obstructions.
+That is we are going to study the injectivity of the operator $X^2$ on $\mathcal{S}(\mathbb{R}^2;E^2(2))$.
+The obstruction to uniqueness for $X^2$ come in a form of solenoidal tensor fields adapted to the framework of elastic tensor fields.
+We will begin by showing that elastic tensor fields in $\Rb^2$ admit specific solenoidal decompositions in .
+To this end, let us recall certain differential operators from~\cite{ilmavirta2025elasticraytransform}.

-This completes the proof of the theorem. \end{proof} With this decomposition result at hand, we state the main result of this section, which is about the kernel description of $X^2$.
-In dimensions $n\ge 3$, this result was proved in \cite{ilmavirta2025elasticraytransform}; however, the exact kernel description of $X^2$ was not proven in \cite{ilmavirta2025elasticraytransform} because their proof of the generalized trace-free solenoidal potential decomposition is not applicable for $n =2$.
-It is possible to prove the decomposition result under an additional mean zero condition $\int_{\Rb^2} f_{ijk\ell} \, \d x=0$ when $f\in \sch(E^2(2))$. \begin{theorem} For $f\in \sch(E^2(2))$, we have the following characterization of the kernel of the transform $X^2$: with the property that $v$ and partial derivatives of $v$ and $u$ tends to $0$ as $\abs{x}\rightarrow \infty$. \end{theorem} \begin{proof} Suppose that
+With this decomposition result at hand, we state and prove the main result of this section, which is about the kernel description of $X^2$.
+In dimensions $n\ge 3$, this result was proved in~\cite{ilmavirta2025elasticraytransform}; however, the exact kernel description for $n=2$ was not proved in~\cite{ilmavirta2025elasticraytransform} because their proof of the generalized trace-free solenoidal potential decomposition is not applicable in that case.
+It is, however, possible to prove the decomposition result under an additional mean zero condition $\int_{\Rb^2} f_{ijk\ell}(x) \,\d x=0$ when $f\in \sch(\mathbb{R}^2;E^2(2))$ as we show.